rnelsonchem/PyChem_website/quick/quick.rst

 that we can determine the average (and extreme) distances for different manganese oxygen bond types.

-The first ten lines of the :download:`data file<./MnO.csv>` are shown below: the full file is over 43,000 lines long.
+Below are the first ten lines of the :download:`data file<./MnO.csv>`: the full file is over 43,000 lines of *unsorted* bond distances.

-**Manganese-Oxygen Distances File**

 .. literalinclude:: MnO.csv
     :language: text
     :linenos:
     :lines: 1-10

-A Python program that analyzes these data and its output are shown below.
-Notice that were were able to accomplish our goal in 5 lines of code.  *Note*:
+A Python program that analyzes these data and its graphical output are shown below.
+Notice that were were able to accomplish our goal in 5 lines of code.
-The plot shown here is not the exact output of this program.
+*Note*: The plot shown here is not the exact output of this program.
 If you were to run this as a standalone program, the plot would open in an interactive window, with support for panning, zooming, saving, etc. (Don't worry if the commands don't make sense.
 That's the point of reading this document!)

 .. plot:: ./quick/MnO.py
     :include-source: